Tax Management India. Com

 1. EC to tell cabinet secretary no Delhi-specific provision can be made in Union Budget: CEC Kumar

-Summary: The Election Commission (EC) will inform the cabinet secretary that the Union Budget cannot include any Delhi-specific provisions that might disrupt the electoral level-playing field, as stated by the Chief Election Commissioner (CEC).
-This decision comes ahead of the Delhi Assembly elections scheduled for February 5, with results to be announced on February 8.
-The nomination process for candidates closes on January 17, with scrutiny on January 18 and withdrawals allowed until January 20.
-Additionally, by-elections for two assembly constituencies in Uttar Pradesh and Tamil Nadu will follow the same timeline.
+Summary: The Election Commission will inform the cabinet secretary that no Delhi-specific provisions should be included in the upcoming Union Budget to maintain a fair electoral environment, as announced by the Chief Election Commissioner.
+This decision comes ahead of the Delhi Assembly elections scheduled for February 5, with results on February 8.
+The nomination deadline is January 17, with scrutiny on January 18 and withdrawal by January 20.
+Concurrently, bypolls for Milkipur in Uttar Pradesh and Erode in Tamil Nadu will follow the same timeline.

 2. Taiwan holds military drills as concerns rise over possible defence budget cut